RafiWidyansyah/my-datascience-project/README.md

 # my-datascience-project

-My own project in data science by using Python
+My own project in data science by using Python.

+This is my first guided-project based on course I have taken in dataquest.io